dipakcg/wp-performance-score-booster/readme.txt

 Stable tag: 2.2.3
 License: GPLv2 or later

-Make website faster, speed up page load time and improve performance scores in services like GTmetrix, Pingdom, YSlow and PageSpeed.
+Make website faster, speed up page load time and improve performance scores in services like Google PageSpeed Insights, GTmetrix, Pingdom, and more.

 == Description ==
-**WP Performance Score Booster makes website faster, speeds up page load time, and instantly improves website performance scores in services like GTmetrix, Pingdom, YSlow, and PageSpeed.**
+**WP Performance Score Booster makes website faster, speeds up page load time, and instantly improves website performance scores in services like Google PageSpeed Insights, GTmetrix, Pingdom, and more.**

 = This plugin will... =
 * Remove any query strings from static resources like CSS & JS files